Gear GuidesTravelTips

 Best For: National park enthusiasts

 Berchtesgaden National Park is in South Germany on the Austrian border in the Bavarian Alps.
 It is a National Park to protect the insane amount of wildlife, forests, lakes and mountains of the region.
-There are many trails and hikes to choose from in the area, all just as incredible as the next but there are a few stand outs.
+There are many hikes to choose from in the area, all just as incredible as the next but there are a few stand outs.
 One, in particular, is the trail that takes you to the Obersee lake, which can be done in just a few hours but make sure to take your time as the views are not to be missed.
 You start by taking a boat to Königssee to the start of the 8km trail, which has some steep ascents and narrow paths for a bit of adventure.
 On the way, you will pass the Röthbach Falls, (Germany’s highest waterfall) and eventually reach the incredible Obersee lake, with its impressive mirrored effect.

 Ridestore recommends: